kbrakke/the-mythic-age/src/pages/weapons/hydra-weapons.md

 ## Northern Swarm Tree
 This weapon has a hoard of snapping heads reaching out from it, ready to harass your enemies.

-### Minor Infusion - Myriad Neck
+### Basic Infusion - Myriad Neck
 ***Even More Heads.*** You may target one more creature with your Lashing Heads, your weapon's die size is reduced by two (1d4 becomes 1d3, 1d3 becomes 1d2).

-A Minor hydra weapon gains an additional ability based its weapon type.
+A hydra weapon gains an additional ability based its weapon type.

 #### Shortbow & Doru
 ***Lurking Bite.*** Your additional attacks ignore cover.